-Begone Bulldozer.
-AMD’s Zen architecture is here to lay to rest those long, nightmarish days of lacklustre AMD processors.
-Genuine competition in the CPU space is here again with the top-end Ryzen 7 1800X offering serious computational grunt for half the price of their Intel rivals.
+Thanks to the Ryzen 7 1800X, and its ilk, Bulldozer feels almost like a long-forgotten dream.
+Now that AMD's Ryzen CPU tech is here to lay to rest those long, nightmarish days of lacklustre AMD processors genuine competition in the CPU space is here again.
+The top-end Ryzen 7 1800X offers serious computational grunt for half the price of its Intel rivals, though is still no wonder gaming chip.

 The CPU is only one half of the PC picture, you’ll also need the best graphics card to support your shiny new processor.

-It’s hard to believe it’s been quite so long in the CPU wilderness for AMD, but since they gambled early on pushing thread-count over single-core performance with the Bulldozer architecture Intel have ruled the roost.
+It’s hard to believe it’s been quite so long in the CPU wilderness for AMD, but since they gambled early on pushing thread-count ahead of single-core performance with the Bulldozer architecture Intel have ruled the roost.

-The big question for us though is how much does the $499 (£499) Ryzen 7 1800X close the gap with their Intel competition when it comes to primarily single-threaded gaming performance?
-The initial noises at launch weren’t great, so have things levelled out now a few months later?
+The big question for us gamers though is how much does the $425 (£290) Ryzen 7 1800X close the gap with AMD's Intel competition when it comes to primarily single-threaded gaming performance?
+The initial noises at launch weren’t great, so have things levelled out now months down the line?

 Click on the jump links below to quickly skip sections.